Edward Cullen x Reader Part 1

 I could easily navigate the halls full of students with my eyes closed because I had one special tool up my sleeve that also helped me keep bellow everyone's radar these days.

-I could hear everyone mentally chatting like how everyone verbally speaks during the lunch hour and you can hear all their conversations going on around you if you remained silent.
+I could hear everyone mentally chatting like how everyone verbally speaks all at once during the lunch hour and you can hear all their conversations going on around you if you remained silent.

-Mike caught a glimpse of me as I turned and he called out.
+Mike caught a glimpse of me as I turned a corner down the hallway after I passed him at his designated locker and he called out.

 'She didn't hear me'.